deepsita/vsdBasicPD/README.md

  ##### Task-1 Spice Simulation of Inverter - DC and Transient
      cd ngspice_labs
      ngspice inv.spice
-The snippet of spice of inverter is as below

 Commands to run Dc Analysis are as below